Hard Questions

 Second, an on-site, in-the-room presence.
 If your work requires being at the 2pm Tuesday meeting, you need a human.
 The agent is not a fit.

 Third, a one-off, judgment-heavy engagement.
 A single board deck, a crisis comms response, a contract negotiation.
 Hire a freelance senior.
-The agent's value is in the recurring weekly shape — a one-off spends the configuration cost without amortizing it.
+The agent's value is in the recurring weekly shape — a one-off spends the setup cost without amortizing it.

 The honest test before you sign up